 Post-workout supplementation aims to aid the body’s recovery after exercise, whether it be a simple jog or a weightlifting routine.
 More specifically, post-workout supplements help maximize muscle gains, reduce soreness and recovery time, and restore lost electrolytes and fluids.

 In this guide we’re going to look at how post-workouts function.
-A more in-depth explanation of individual supplements can be viewed in the post-workout category.
+A more in-depth explanation of individual supplements can be viewed in our post-workout list.

 Types of Post-Workout Ingredients